baiox86/odf-ofm-mininet-install/README.md

 vagrant up
 ```

-This takes a while and will create 3 VMs and install everything you need.
+This takes a while and will create 3 Ubuntu Server 16.04 LTS VMs and install everything you need.
 After the script finishes you need to do some things.
 You will need to ssh into the machines, that can be done by simply running "vagrant ssh <machine name>".

 ODL machine: